aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPT within C++ Applications" h2="Convert TEX to PPT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate TEX to PPT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add a feature to your application that allows for the conversion of TEX to PPT, then you have come to the right place.
+TEX is a popular markup language used for typesetting documents, while PPT is a presentation format used by Microsoft PowerPoint.
+Converting between the two formats can be a difficult task, but with the right tools, it can be done quickly and easily.

+<h2>How Aspose.Total Helps for TEX to PPT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with the task of converting TEX to PPT.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export TEX to PPTX and then convert PPTX to PPT respectively.
+Both APIs are easy to use and can be integrated into your C++ applications with minimal effort.
+Furthermore, Aspose.Total for C++ also provides a number of other features that can help you with your development tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}